 On Dec.
 24 at 9:45 A. M., the regular Church School hour, the school will present a play entitled: "The Messenger-A Pageant of Christmas."
+Each member of the Church School is galed to bring a sixty a sixty of the church school is a sixty of the church school in the church school is a sixty of the church school in the church school is a sixty of the church school in the church school in the church school is a sixty of the church school in the chur rageant of Christmas."
 Each member of the Church School is asked to bring a gift suitable for a child, consisting either of a toy or wearing apparel, which gifts will go to the children under the protection of the Children's Aid Society of Brooklyn.
 Each package should be marked as to whether it is for for the Home for the Aged.